 The sight is really very basic!

 Don’t expect anything fancy, but it can help your kid to aim better than without one.

 This is a four-year-old boy having fun with the Bear Archery Scout Compound Bow.

-Of course, his technique is not very good yet, and the draw length of the bow too long for him, but he is definitely enjoying himself and has a great start with archery
+Of course, his technique is not very good yet, and the draw length of the bow is too long for him, but he is enjoying himself and therefore has a great start with archery

 I absolutely like what you get for your money here.

 Everything your child needs to get started with archery is included.

 You just need something to shoot at, so here is a great target for this bow.